 Q: How Do You Clean a Dishwasher Drain?

-A: The steps to clean the Dishwasher Drain (located inside and at the bottom of the dishwasher) include removing the dishwasher drain filter and drain line and clearing any large debris found in the dishwasher.
-Read this article carefully, and follow the steps to clean a dishwasher drain.
+A: To clean the Dishwasher Drain (located inside and at the bottom of the dishwasher), remove the dishwasher drain filter and drain line and clear any large debris found in the dishwasher.

 A: The safest and Best Household Ingredients to clean a clogged dishwasher drain are Baking soda and Vinegar, which you can mix according to the steps below;